 Hosting some of the finest tapestries and works of art in Lucca, the elegant Museum of Villa Mansi (or the Museo Nazionale di Palazzo Mansi) is one of the best places to visit.

-The 15th century Baroque palace was the stylish residence of the silk merchant family, Mansi.
-The home’s art gallery was opened to the public for the first time in the 1950s and then was transformed into a national museum in the 1960s.
+The 15th century Baroque palace was the residence of the silk merchant Mansi family.
+The home’s art gallery was opened to the public in the 1950s and was transformed into a national museum in the 1960s.

-Many of the Mansi family’s furnishings still decorate the lavish palace.
+Many of the family’s furnishings still decorate the lavish space.
 Bedrooms, attire and a carriage are also on display.

-The easy-to-miss Chiesa di Santa Maria Corteorlandini lacks exterior decoration, but it’s the interior that makes it one of the top things to see in Lucca, Tuscany.
+The easy-to-miss Chiesa di Santa Maria Corteorlandini lacks exterior decoration, but it’s the interior that makes it one of the interesting sights to see in Lucca, Tuscany.

-Dating to the 9th century, the once-simple church was renovated in the Baroque style in the 17th and 18th centuries – and it is utterly extravagant.
-The elaborate motifs and gilded accents are striking.
-It is free to enter the church, but hours vary.
+Dating to the 9th century, this once-simple church was renovated in the Baroque style in the 17th and 18th centuries – and it’s utterly extravagant.
+The elaborate motifs and gilded accents are quite striking, as well.

 #14 Relax in the Gardens at Palazzo Pfanner

-The 17th century Pfanner Palace, itself, is one of the places to visit in Lucca, Italy.
-The palace hosts a small museum that includes artwork and furnishings in a few of the rooms – as well as a somewhat odd collection of surgical instruments and medical texts.
-There is a small fee to enter the Pfanner Gardens and Palace.
+The 17th century Pfanner Palace hosts a small museum that includes artwork and furnishings in a few of the rooms.
+Plus, there is a somewhat odd collection of surgical instruments and medical texts.

 #15 Glimpse the Golden Mosaic at Basilica di San Frediano